epi-project/brane-documentation/admins/src/welcome.md

 # Brane: Guide For Administrators

-> Warning: This book is still in development.
-Everything is currently subject to change

 <div align="center"><img src="./assets/img/brane_logo.png" alt="Brane logo" style="height: 200px;"/></div>
 <br>

+> Warning: This book is deprecated in favour of [the user guide](https://wiki.enablingpersonalizedinterventions.nl/user-guide).
+Please refer to that book instead.

 Welcome to the administrator guide for the Brane infrastructure!